WebCrew/CMS-Code-Editor/README.md

 ## Whats next on the ToDo list

 1. I wanted to integrate TogetherJs to give the editor a collaborative feature - to work in a team.
 Unfortunately, TogetherJS is no longer active and the community servers often have failures.
 So far there is no really good alternative - maybe you have one?
 In any case, I'll keep an eye on that.
 2. Another thing is that I want to integrate a simple image editor, also for .svg files.
 I already have one on my harddrive.

-3. The CSS should definitely be 100% responsive - so far it has unfortunately only partially fulfilled the requirement.
-I am thinking about to create a whole new UI with Bootstrap 5.
+3. I am thinking about to create a whole new UI with Bootstrap 5 to make the editor 100% responsive and easy to restyle.
+4. AI Henchmen  - Integration of ChatGPT to support writing and developing code, similar to GitHub Copilot